Martina Navratilova's Success and Achievements in Timeline

 2003: Mixed Doubles Titles at Australian Open and Wimbledon

-In 2003, Navratilova, partnering with Leander Paes, won the mixed doubles titles at both the Australian Open and Wimbledon, making her the oldest ever major champion.
+In 2003, Martina Navratilova, partnering with Leander Paes, won the mixed doubles titles at the Australian Open and Wimbledon.
+At 46 years and 8 months, she became the oldest major champion.
 The Australian Open victory completed her "boxed set" of major titles.

-In 2004, Navratilova returned to singles at the French Open after a 10-year absence but was defeated in the first round.
-She later won a singles match at Wimbledon, becoming the oldest player to win a professional singles match in the Open Era, before losing in the second round.
+In 2004, Martina Navratilova returned to singles at the French Open after a 10-year absence, losing in the first round.
+At Wimbledon in 2004, she won a singles match, becoming the oldest player to win a professional singles match in the open era, but lost in the second round.

 2005: Greatest Female Tennis Player

-In 2005, Tennis magazine selected Martina Navratilova as the greatest female tennis player for the years 1965 through 2005, ranking her directly above Steffi Graf.
+In 2005, Tennis magazine selected Martina Navratilova as the greatest female tennis player for the years 1965 through 2005.

 2006: LGBT History Month Icon